FREE SHIPPING on orders $150+ with Elite Advantage

 For many aficionados, including myself, the most enjoyable aspect of being a cigar enthusiast is maintaining a well-aged cigar collection.
 There is nothing more satisfying than revisiting a favorite blend you set aside for years, remembering its original characteristics, and experiencing its improvement over time.
-And more so, the amount of satisfaction you gain from realizing you properly aged your cigars is beyond words, especially when you hand one of your prized sticks to a fellow enthusiast who then praises your efforts.
+And more so, the amount of satisfaction you gain from realizing you properly aged your cigars is beyond words, especially when you hand one of your prized premiums to a fellow enthusiast who then praises your efforts.

 Now that you set aside a secondary humidor for aging, what do you do?
 First, season your humidor like you would any other humidor.
 Once seasoned, determine if you want to age your cigars in cellophane or not.
-Personally, I age my cigars naked.)
+(Personally, I age my cigars naked.)
 Cellophane won’t hinder the aging process, but it will slow it down.
-I know many enthusiasts who age their cigars in cellophane but they push the feet of their cigars out of the cello to ensure the cigar is properly exposed to the environment.
-Once you make your decision, place your cigars inside your humidor and make sure your humidity levels are at a steady 64% to 67%.
-If you have a humidor big enough to store full cigar boxes, you can simply put the whole box of cigars in your humidor – like cellophane, cigar boxes won’t hinder the process.
+I know many enthusiasts who age their cigars in cellophane, but they push the feet of their cigars out of the cello to ensure the cigar is properly exposed to the overall environment.
+The choice is up to you, and if you want to dive further into the cellophane debate, feel free to read our article Cellophane: The Great Debate.

-Next, you need to ask yourself, “How long do I age my cigars and how do I maintain them over a long period of time.”
-You should age your prized cigars for at least eight months to one year for optimal effect.
-However, you can age your cigars for even longer.
+Next, you need to ask yourself, “How long do I age my cigars and how do I maintain them over a long period of time?”
+You should age your prized premiums for at least eight months to one year.
+However, you can age your cigars for even longer if you wish to truly experience the evolution of its tobaccos over time.
 If you think it may be difficult to age a cigar for a year, imagine aging them for over 100 years.
-Yes, it is possible and some aficionados have cigar collections they’ve been aging for centuries – cigars that have been passed down from generation to generation.
-In fact, you can visit our one and only Cigar.com Luxury Collection online, where we showcase cigars rolled as early as 1868, all properly aged since their inception and still in perfect, smokable condition.
+Yes, it is possible, and some aficionados have cigar collections they’ve been aging for centuries – cigars that have been passed down from generation to generation.
+In fact, you can visit our one and only CIGAR.com Luxury Collection, where we showcase cigars rolled as early as 1868, all properly aged since their inception and still in perfect, smokable condition.

 Keep in mind, there are a few things to consider when choosing which cigars to age.
-Not all cigars are ideal for long-term aging, but you can still age any cigars you prefer.
-The best cigars to age are stronger, more complex blends as they have more potential for flavor due to the amount of different types of tobaccos used to create them.
-Mellower cigars age well but may lose a lot of their flavor during long term aging, becoming too refined.
+Not all cigars are ideal for long-term aging, but you can still age any that you prefer.
+Most enthusiasts elect to age stronger blends rather than more mellow options, as the latter stands to lose some of their flavor during long-term aging, becoming too refined.
 At the end of the day, it’s all up to your personal preferences.